yarastu/yarastu/en/_posts/2023-12-30-restore-maximum-height.md

 {% include image.html name="regain-stature-height" alt="Recovering daily height loss" %}

 Try to tuck your chin in, aligning it with your forehead.
-The line between the highest point of the auditory meatus (the mastoid process is located nearby) and lowest point of the eye socket should be parallel to the floor.
-This line is called the *Frankfurt plane*.
+The line between the highest point of the auditory meatus and lowest point of the eye socket should be parallel to the floor.
+This line is also called the *Frankfurt plane*.

 {% include image.html name="head-frankfurt-plane" alt="Frankfurt plane" %}